Take Legislative Action

 legislative priorities

-• Protect all cannabinoids for consumable hemp products.
+• Protect all cannabinoids for consumable hemp products by providing sensible regulation and consumer protection requirements for products.

 • Ensure that retailers and manufactures are protected for future cannabinoid products for market.